rockyco/sigVecSPmat/README.md

-# Work Projects at UTS
+# Work Projects
-This repository contains the work projects I have done at UTS.
+This repository contains the work projects I have done.
 ## Prerequisites
 - Vitis HLS 2022.2
 - Vivado 2022.2